 Why to go to Kenya for your first safari

 Kenya is the fourth country we visited on a safari.
 Kenya is on top of the list for most first time safari-goers.
 It’s very safe and easy to travel and has a longstanding safari history and well-developed infrastructure.
 The Maasai Mara is one of the most iconic safari destinations in all of Africa and its landscapes served as backdrop to so many famous Africa movies.
 If you’re dreaming of “Out of Africa” style safaris, this is the right choice for you.
 On top you can easily combine a safari with a beach vacation as the coastline of Kenya offers some of the most pristine beaches.
-If you want to avoid the crowds (that are sometimes a bit notorious in the Maasai Mara) we recommend to opt for the Mara Triangle, Tsavo and the North of Kenya like Laikipia and Lewa.
+If you want to avoid the crowds (that are sometimes a bit notorious in the Maasai Mara or Amboseli) we recommend to opt for the Mara Triangle or Mara Conservancies (like Mara North, Naibosho, etc.), Tsavo and the North of Kenya like Laikipia, Lewa and Samburu.

 This is what Kenya is famous for – a scene like straight out of any Africa movie.